-A session represents a communication channel with the Cloud Spanner database service.
-A session is used to perform transactions that read, write, or modify data in a Cloud Spanner database.
+A session represents a communication channel with the Spanner database service.
+A session is used to perform transactions that read, write, or modify data in a Spanner database.
 Each session applies to a single database.

 Sessions can execute only one transaction at a time.
 Standalone reads, writes, and queries use a transaction internally, and count toward the one transaction limit.